xvnpw/ai-security-analyzer/README.md

 - `--agent-provider`: LLM provider for the agent (`openai`, `openrouter`, `anthropic`).
 Default is `openai`.
 - `--agent-model`: Model name for the agent.
 Default is `gpt-4o`.
-- `--agent-temperature`: Sampling temperature for the agent model.
+- `--agent-temperature`: Sampling temperature for the agent model (between `0` and `1`).
 Default is `0`.
 - `--agent-preamble-enabled`: Enable preamble in the output.
 - `--agent-preamble`: Preamble text added to the beginning of the output.
+- `--files-context-window`: Maximum token size for LLM context window.
+Automatically determined if not set.
+- `--files-chunk-size`: Chunk size in tokens for splitting files.
+Automatically determined if not set.

 ### Editor Configuration